Eric Adams: Investigations and federal indictment

 Following the announcement that the Department of Justice was seeking to dismiss the charges against Adams, four deputy mayors within the Adams administration announced their departures.
 The efforts by the new Trump administration to dismiss the case came in the same week as the administration was negotiating with the mayor over immigration enforcement initiatives and White House Executive Associate Director of Enforcement and Removal Operations, Tom Homan, saying during a joint-interview with Adams that if Adams did not cooperate on immigration, Homan would then visit Adams's "office, up his butt saying, 'Where the hell is the agreement we came to?'"
 Earlier, Adams had agreed with Homan to give access to the city's Rikers Island jail for ICE without violating the city's sanctuary laws, via a "loophole ...
 [Adams] appears to have found".
 Adams then joined Homan in a joint interview conducted by Dr. Phil McGraw, among one or more other joint interviews.

 Adams's indictment was dismissed with prejudice by judge Dale Ho on April 2, 2025.
 Ho wrote that the court "cannot force the Department of Justice to prosecute a defendant."
 Ho highlighted that the dismissal was "not about whether Mayor Adams is innocent or guilty"; the dismissal "does not express any opinion as to the merits of the case or whether the prosecution of Mayor Adams 'should' move forward".
 Ho found that Adams's case was "entirely consistent with prior public corruption prosecutions", that prosecutors "followed all appropriate Justice Department guidelines" with "no evidence" of "improper motives".

 Judge Ho commented that the Justice Department's dismissal request "smacks of a bargain: dismissal of the Indictment in exchange for immigration policy concessions".
 Ho declined to dismiss without prejudice as requested by the Justice Department, as Ho wrote that doing so risked Adams becoming seemingly "more beholden to the demands of the federal government than to the wishes of his own constituents", as it would appear that Adams's "freedom depends on his ability to carry out the immigration enforcement priorities" of the Trump administration.

+In March 2026, New York City's law department sought a judge's approval to stop representing him in the lawsuit.

+On June 24, 2026, Adams' former chief of staff Frank Carone, Carone's brother Anthony and two others were arrested in connection with the bribery investigation.

+There have also been allegations that Adams was involved in the Weihong Hu fraud incident.
+He was never charged in connection to it.